Understanding the Writing Section of PSAT

 PSAT Writing Section- A Brief Overview

 The PSAT/NMSQT is a qualifying test for attaining scholarships for your college education.
 Moreover, it is a measurement of your preparedness for the SAT test.
-The PSAT test includes three sections, namely the Critical Reasoning section, the Mathematics section, and the Writing Skills section.
-This article aims to provide you information about the PSAT Writing Skills section of the PSAT test.
+This test includes three sections, namely the Critical Reasoning section, the Mathematics section, and the Writing Skills section.
+This article aims to provide you with information about the Writing Skills section.

-There is only one section in the PSAT Writing section, unlike the Critical Reading and Math sections, which have two sections.
-The time allotted for answering questions in the PSAT Writing Skills section is 30 minutes.
+There is only one section here, unlike the Critical Reading and Math sections, which have two sections each.
+The time allotted for answering questions of this section is 30 minutes.
 There are 39 questions in total.
-The breakup of the PSAT Writing Skills section is as follows:
+The breakup is as follows: